Core-Quest/readme/README.md

 # Programming

 ### Python
-I used this to learn the basics but got kinda addicted and Now making Sketch.
+I used this to learn the basics but got kinda addicted and Now making basically everything.

 ### CPP or C++
 I Use this for Game dev and Quest beat Saber Mods